 - demonstrated over an extended period of time, innovation and originality in structural steel design, construction, and/or education

-Congratulations to our five Lifetime Achievement Award winners for 2022.
+Congratulations to our seven Lifetime Achievement Award recipients for 2023.
 Read the full Press Release here.

 Lifetime Achievement Awards honor living individuals (industry members, designers, or educators) who have made a difference in the success of AISC and the structural steel industry.
 The award provides special recognition to individuals who have provided outstanding service over a sustained period of years to AISC and to the structural steel design/construction/academic community.